chrlen/pure-probabilistic-programming/README.md

 ### General

-[Peyrard2018](https://arxiv.org/pdf/1506.08544.pdf) Exact or approximate inference in graphical models:why the choice is dictated by the treewidth, and howvariable elimination can be exploited
+[Peyrard2018](https://arxiv.org/pdf/1506.08544.pdf) Exact or approximate inference in graphical models: why the choice is dictated by the treewidth, and how variable elimination can be exploited

 ### Exact
+[217, 237, 200]
+- [Pearl1998]() Probabilistic Reasoning in Intelligent Systems
+- [Copper1990](https://www.sciencedirect.com/science/article/abs/pii/000437029090060D) The computational complexity of probabilistic inference using bayesian belief networks

 #### Variable Elimination